Eolizertrak/HoodsCapstone/README.md

 ## Hassan Maskati
 Hi, my name is Hassan Maskati and I am in my 3rd year studying Business-IT (AMK) at the Turku University of Applied Sciences.
 Throughout my studies I have become familiar with fundamentals in programming and web development technologies.
 My focus is to become a full stack web developer.
 This Capstone project will provide a chance to work on an interesting case as part of the team.

+## Travis Dyde
+Hey, Im currently in my 3rd year at TUAS and am following the study path of Networking and Information Security with a heavy preference on Cybersecurity.
+I look to find a job in Pen testing.

 ##